Possible and impossible conditionals for team logics: Classical and Non-classical Languages

 is upward closed (but not intersection closed), and $\mathbb{P}_2=\{T,S,T\cap S \}$ is intersection closed (but neither upward closed nor downward closed).

-In the sequel, we will consider languages (or ``logics'') $[\circ_1,\dots,\circ_n]$ generated by connectives $\circ_1,\dots,\circ_n$.
+In the following, we will consider languages (or ``logics'') $[\circ_1,\dots,\circ_n]$ generated by connectives $\circ_1,\dots,\circ_n$, \corry{or extensions $L[\circ_1,\dots,\circ_n]$ of a language $L$ with the listed connectives}.
 This list may include some connectives of $L_c$ and other ones, such as those we will introduce in later sections.
 If the formulas of $[\circ_1,\dots,\circ_n]$ are not all flat, we will say that this language is \emph{non-classical}.

-As with the usual (single-valuation based) classical language, the sets $\{\neg,\wedge\}$, $\{\neg,\wedge,\vee\}$ and $\{\bot,\wedge,\to\}$ of connectives are {\em functionally complete} for the classical language $L_c$, in the sense that all the other connectives can be defined in terms of those from each of these sets.
+As with the usual (single-valuation based) classical language, the sets of connectives $\{\neg,\wedge\}$, $\{\neg,\wedge,\vee\}$ and $\{\bot,\wedge,\to\}$ are {\em functionally complete} for the classical language $L_c$, in the sense that all the other connectives can be defined in terms of those from each of these sets.
 In particular, the formula (\ref{cl-exp-compl-for}) can also be written in these languages; thus, each of the languages $[\neg,\wedge]$, $[\neg,\wedge,\vee]$ and $[\bot,\wedge,\to]$ is expressively complete for flat properties.
-When building a non-classical language, on the other hand, the choice of a classical basis matters: while all the connectives of $L_c$ preserve downward closure, union closure is preserved only by $\neg,\wedge,\vee$, convexity only by $\neg,\wedge,\to$, and intersection closure only by $\neg,\land$.
+When building a non-classical language, on the other hand, the choice of a classical basis matters: while all the connectives of $L_c$ preserve downward closure, it is not hard to see that union closure is preserved only by $\neg,\wedge,\vee$, convexity only by $\neg,\wedge,\to$, and intersection closure only by $\neg,\land$.

-\section{Well-behaved conditionals for downward and upward closed logics}
+\section{Well-behaved Conditionals for Downward and Upward Closed Logics}

-We will first show that conditionals with Preservation, Modus Ponens and the Deduction Theorem can be found for logics that are downward or upward closed.
+We first consider downward and upward closed languages $L$, where conditionals that preserve the corresponding closure property and satisfy Modus Ponens and the Deduction Theorem can be found, and they are also unique if $L$ is sufficiently expressive. \commy{the uniqueness proof uses this: see below} \commy{Mention this also in the introduction of the paper}